 There are many benefits of breastmilk.
 Breastmilk is high in nutritional value and is composed of lactose, protein, and fat, which can all be easily digested by a newborn.
 Breastmilk also has natural antibodies to help babies resist common illnesses, such as ear infections.

-There are also many benefits to formula feeding.
+However, when it comes to breastmilk vs. formula, there are also many benefits to formula feeding.
 Baby formula is made to include all the nutrients your baby will need.
 It can be composed with additional nutrients that breastmilk doesn’t have.
 Babies that are formula fed eat less frequently than breast fed babies, and formula can be more convenient than breastfeeding, especially on the go or if you go back to work.
 Formula also allows your partner to handle some of baby’s feeding too, giving you a much needed break.

 Many mothers are concerned that breastfed babies may be healthier than formula fed.
 During breastfeeding, antibodies and other germ fighting factors pass from a mother to her baby, strengthening their immune systems.
 While it has been proven that breastfed babies have fewer infections and hospitalizations than formula fed babies, formula fed babies grow up to be just as strong and healthy as breastfed babies.